 Further afield, on the Yucatan mainland just a short ferry ride away, it’s possible to visit the ancient Mayan ruins of Tulum, a few hours travel away.
 These incredible ruins are found in a dramatic location along the cliffs of the Mayan Riviera.

-Playa del Carmen and Cancun
+7. Day Trip to Playa del Carmen

-Across the short strait to the Yucatan Peninsula, can be found the beach-side city of Playa del Carmen.
+Across the short straight to the Yucatan Peninsula, can be found the beach-side city of Playa del Carmen.
 This is an excellent vacation destination in its own right but also makes a great day trip if you want to be based in Cozumel.

-Just a 45 minute ferry ride away from Cozumel, Playa del Carmen is worth making the trip across the water to explore the white sands and enjoy a few drinks at the beach bars.
+Just a 45-minute ferry ride away from Cozumel, Playa del Carmen is worth making the trip across the water to explore the white sands and enjoy a few drinks at the beach bars.

-For the adventurous, to visit the jungle-based adventure parks that are popular with visitors looking to experience the raw nature of the Yucatan.
+For the adventurous, visit the jungle-based adventure parks that are popular with visitors looking to experience the raw nature of the Yucatan.

 Along the coast from Playa del Carmen, Cancun is waiting to be visited too.
 This is arguably Mexico’s most famous resort city and a trip to the spectacular if busy, beaches are worth the effort from Cozumel.

-Cozumel Travel Planning Guide
+Cozumel Travel Planning Tips